otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/06-firebase.md

 12. Select a location and click on "Enable".
     ![](../resources/img/06/web-12.png)

-13. Wait for Firestore Database to provision.
+13. Wait for Firestore database to provision.
     ![](../resources/img/06/web-13.png)

 14. You should see the following: